zxlim/ICT2x01-p4-6/README.md

 **5. Request for review and wait for approval**
 <br />
-When ready for code review, label the PR with the `request-review` label.
+When ready for code review, label the PR with the `review-requested` label.
 2 reviewers are to check and verify the changes before approving the PRs.
 One of the reviewers must be the Team Lead.
 Reviewers have the right to request for changes to the PRs by providing comments to support their justification.

 **6. Perform merge commits via GitHub**
 <br />